 Baby boomers are set to become some of the most educated, savvy and individualistic seniors the industry has seen.
 2020 will see a popularity spike for products, services and even community locations that enable older adults to retain more control over their surroundings and daily activities.
 Technology will focus on preventing and monitoring health conditions in an attempt to avoid independence-impacting crises.
 And living spaces will be chosen and designed to create flexibility and facilitate choice.
-To learn about senior living trends to look out for in 2020, CLICK HERE.

 Deciding where to retire takes more consideration than opening a map, closing your eyes, and letting your finger be your guide.
 But no matter where you end up, your destination should put a smile on your face and a gleam in your eye, says Steve Gurney, founder of The Guide to Retirement Living SourceBook.
 “And the way to get that is by having a purpose in life,” he says.
 “Where we live should be a tool to make it easier to engage in this purposeful activity.”

 To help you uncover what to look for in a retirement community, and to learn about 10 factors that could turn a city, town, or suburb into a retirement destination that meets your unique needs, CLICK HERE.

 Long-distance caregiving comes with its own unique challenges, whether you live an hour, a state line or even an entire continent away.
 As a caregiver for a parent, you’re responsible for the decisions that impact both their life and your own.
 The stress of this responsibility can be high, along with the guilt of feeling like there’s more you could do.
 Recent studies have shown that long-distance caregiving can mean spending an average of nearly $12,000 each year in care-related expenses.
 Yet despite the distance, however great it may be, you can still provide excellent support and compassion to ensure your loved ones enjoy a high quality of life.